MohamedTBadr/3DOS-C1T2-Organizo/README.md

 ## Archive task
 ```
 This handy button allows the task reporter (creator) to archive the task
-After task archival, archived tasks will be found at "Archived tasks" easily accessible through the sidenav
+After task archival, archived tasks will be found at "Archived tasks"
+which is easily accessible through the side navbar
 ```
 ## Task details
 ```
 Shows handful information such as who assigned the task, its status, its priority
 And whether if the assignee has seen the task or not (eye icon)
-Edit task: The task name, start date, status, and end date can be adjusted, the user can quit this form through the 'X'
+Edit task: The task name, start date, status, and end date can be adjusted,
+           the user can quit this form through the 'X'

 The comments: who wrote the comment can delete it
 Image downalod: Team members can download the attached pictures
 The user can go back to viewing the tasks of the given sprint by clicking on the 'X'
 ```
 ## Archived tasks Page "to unarchive"
 ```
-As discussed before, it shows the archived tasks and that's where the user can unhide them
+Tt shows the archived tasks and that's where the user can unhide them
 ```
 ## Personal board (my_tasks)
 ```
 Only shows the tasks that pertain to the user
-Add note: These are notes to oneself, only visible to the user unlike comments which are seen by the team
+Add note: These are notes to oneself, only visible to the user
+          unlike comments which are seen by the team
 ```
 ## My task details
 ```